Finding Prior Art in Unconventional Places: How we found Prior Art in a Museum?

 With a wide grin all over my face, I got to work.
 I began searching designs in online Museums and art/antique collections.

-In the initial hours of searching on these old-golds’, I was amazed at the result quality they provided.
+In the initial hours of searching on these old-golds’, I was amazed at the resulting quality they provided.
 It’s quite unbelievable – but I was able to identify substantial prior-art that existed even before 200 years.
 Like one of these designs.